shuaib7860/GraphHierarchy/README.md

 ```
 And of course GraphHierarchy itself is open source with a [public repository] on GitHub.
 GraphHierarchy requires Python 3.5 or above to run.

-Install the dependencies and devDependencies and start the server.

 ## How to use GraphHierarchy

 Let's import the module after you have installed it, see installation instructions above for more details on how to install the GraphHierarchy module.